skycocker/staccato/README.md

 ## Additional Measurements ##

 Additional Measurements can be added to any Hit type, but most commonly used with pageviews or events.
 The current set of measurements is for handling [Enhanced Ecommerce](https://developers.google.com/analytics/devguides/collection/protocol/v1/devguide#enhancedecom) measurements.
-I've grouped these into ImpressionList, Product, ProductImpression, Promotion, Transaction, Checkout, and CheckoutOption (w/ ImpressionList).
+I've grouped these into ImpressionList, Item, Product, ProductImpression, Promotion, Transaction, Checkout, and CheckoutOption (w/ ImpressionList).
 Each can be added and combined – per Google's documentation – onto an existing Hit.

 **Note:** Certain Measurements require an `index`.
 This is an integer (usually) between 1 and 200 inclusive.